Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-efficient ML

-Notice that network functions virtualization (NFV) enables network functions to be implemented as SW applications running on virtualized infrastructure, resulting in significant energy savings.
-It improves EE in several ways, such as reducing the required number of physical network devices, dynamically scaling network functions based on demand to avoid over-provisioning, and optimizing energy usage across the network through centralized management and orchestration~\cite{NFV2}.
-Furthermore, NFV allows for the implementation of EE features like sleep modes and power management in network devices, leading to even further energy reduction while maintaining network performance.
-NFV has the potential to improve EE in networking and reduce EC~\cite{NFV3}.
+Notice that network functions virtualization (NFV) enables network functions to be implemented as SW applications running on virtualized infrastructure.
+This improves EE in several ways, such as reducing the required number of physical network devices, dynamically scaling network functions based on demand to avoid over-provisioning, and optimizing energy usage across the network through centralized management and orchestration~\cite{NFV2}.
+Furthermore, NFV allows for the implementation of EE features like sleep modes and power management in network devices, leading to even further EC reduction while maintaining network performance.
 In general, O-RAN and NFV are two complementary technologies that can work together to improve the EE and flexibility of wireless networks.

-The O-RAN initiative is still in its infancy, with lot of work in progress that is expected to evolve.
-Hence, it is important that future research activities specifically focus on practical and real-world trials with respect to the virtualized RAN concepts~\cite{gavrilovska2020cloud}, which heavily rely on self-organization and other approaches based on artificial intelligence.
+O-RAN initiative is still in its infancy, with a lot of work in progress.
+Hence, it is important that future research activities specifically focus on practical and real-world trials with respect to the virtualized RAN concepts~\cite{gavrilovska2020cloud}, which heavily rely on self-organization and other ML-based approaches.